vic-ma/howtodismantle.github.io/_posts/2025-01-28-The-Art-of-Printing-Getting-started-with-label-printing-on-Bixolon-SRP-Q300-Series.md

 ## Result

-The videos shows the final result in action.
-It's very impressive to see that the printing starts almost without any delays.
+This video shows the final result in action.
+It's impressive that the printing starts almost without any delay.

 {% include youtube.html id="pdjLAC5k6fA" %}